Alex Chiasson: Ottawa Senators

-Chiasson was involved in a blockbuster trade on July 1, 2014, being dealt to the Ottawa Senators along with Alex Guptill, Nick Paul, and a 2015 second round pick in exchange for star forward Jason Spezza, and Ludwig Karlsson.
-He scored a goal in his first game with the Senators on October 9, 2014.
+Chiasson was involved in a blockbuster trade on July 1, 2014, being dealt to the Ottawa Senators along with Alex Guptill, Nick Paul, and a second round pick in the 2015 NHL entry draft in exchange for star forward Jason Spezza, and Ludwig Karlsson.
+He scored a goal in his first game with the Senators on October 9.
+He finished the regular season with 11 goals and 26 points in 76 games with the Senators.
+Ottawa made the 2015 Stanley Cup playoffs and faced the Montreal Canadiens in the first round.
+The Senators were eliminated in four games and Chiasson was held scoreless in the four games.

 Following the 2014–15 NHL season Chiasson became a restricted free agent under the NHL Collective Bargaining Agreement.
-The Ottawa Senators made him a qualifying offer to retain his NHL rights and, on July 5, 2015, Chiasson filed for salary arbitration.
+The Senators made him a qualifying offer to retain his NHL rights and, on July 5, 2015, Chiasson filed for salary arbitration.
 Chiasson was seeking $2.4 million per year, while the Senators offered $1 million.
 The arbitrator awarded Chiasson a one-year contract of $1.2 million.
+In his second year with the Senators, Chiasson's scoring declined, recording only seven goals and 15 points in 77 games.

 Calgary Flames

 Following the 2015–16 season, Ottawa and Chiasson again clashed over a new contract, unable to agree to a dollar value.
-As such, the Senators traded Chiasson to the Calgary Flames in exchange for Patrick Sieloff on June 27, 2016.
-He was promptly signed as a restricted free agent to a one-year $800,000 contract with the Flames.
+The Senators traded Chiasson to the Calgary Flames in exchange for Patrick Sieloff on June 27, 2016.
+He was signed as a restricted free agent to a one-year $800,000 contract with the Flames.
+He scored his first goal for the Flames in his first game on October 12 in a 7–4 loss to the Edmonton Oilers.
+He recorded a three-point game on December 4, one of three players to do so in the game along with Sam Bennett and Matt Stajan, in an 8–3 win over the Anaheim Ducks.
 He rebounded offensively with the Flames in the 2016–17 season, providing depth scoring with 12 goals and 24 points in 81 games.
-As an arbitration eligible restricted free agent following a first-round exit in the post-season, Chiasson was not extended a qualifying offer by the deadline on June 26, 2017.
+The Flames faced the Ducks in the first round of the 2017 Stanley Cup playoffs but were swept in four games.
+Chiasson went scoreless in the series.
+As an arbitration eligible restricted free agent, Chiasson was not extended a qualifying offer by the deadline on June 26, 2017.